Remyuu/manim_video_FFT/video_script/C_script.md

 ```
 wound up animation
 ```
+==↑==
 Now coming back to our Fourier formula.
 ```
 Add the integral sign on f(t)e^.. to complete the formula.
 ```
-This simply meams finding the *Center of Mass* of the wound-up version of graph.
+This simply meams finding some *Center of Mass* of the wound-up graph.
 ```
 circumscribe the whole formula, meanwhile, show the CoM.
 ```
-So for different k, we may get different CoM.
+So as we change our winding frequency, i.e. for different k, we may get different CoM.
 ```
 Change k animation, slowly
 ```